WasmEdge/WasmEdge/docs/book/en/src/intro/faq.md

 **Q: What's the relationship between WebAssembly and Docker?**

 A: Check out our infographic [WebAssembly vs. Docker](https://wasmedge.org/wasm_docker/).
-WebAssembly runs side by side wth Docker in cloud native and edge native applications.
+WebAssembly runs side by side with Docker in cloud native and edge native applications.

 **Q: What's the difference for Native clients (NaCl), Application runtimes, and WebAssembly?**